 - Growth habits — like the rapidity at which strains colonize and fruit and how many flushes a strain typically provides

-The term “species” refers to a set of shroom strains that are genetically identical.
+The term “species” refers to a set of genetically identical shroom strains.
 Shrooms that belong to different species — like Psilocybe cubensis and Panaeolus cyanescens — are genetically unique, and any differences in appearance, potency, and growing habits tend to be attributed instead to genetic differences.

-It might help to think of plants that humans use often, as we tend to differentiate between strains when the plant is of importance to us.
-For example, you might know of many different cannabis strains, like Northern Lights, OG Kush, and Gorilla Glue.
+It might help to think of plants that humans often use, as we tend to differentiate between strains when the plant is important to us.
+For example, you might know many different cannabis strains, like Northern Lights, OG Kush, and Gorilla Glue.

-These are all strains that are genetically identical and belong to the same species: Cannabis sativa.
+These strains are genetically identical and belong to the same species: Cannabis sativa.
 We also differentiate between strains of kava — like Melo Melo and Pouini Ono — and kratom — like Green Bali and White Kalimantan.